100+ Best Fundraising Ideas for Everyone in 2024

 Difficulty: ++

-Find a local indoor venue willing to host the event (ideally without charging you).
-The performers should ideally be performing for free as well – all for a good cause.
+Find a local indoor venue willing to host the event (ideally as part of a sponsorship).
+Even better, ask performers if they’d be willing to participate for free as well – all for a good cause.

-This means that all of the ticket proceeds would be going directly towards your cause.
-When promoting the event, make sure you’re clearly communicating what exactly the ticket sales will be supporting (e.g. building a new shelter or 10 wells).
+This means that all of the ticket proceeds would be going directly towards your mission.
+When promoting the event, make sure you’re clearly communicating what exactly the ticket sales will be supporting (e.g. building a new animal shelter or providing 10 villages with wells).
+You can also place donation kiosks around the

 Fundraising Potential: +++